ntwigs/turbotron/apps/desktop/README.md

 To build for prod manually you can do the following:
 1. `yarn build`
 2. ...
-3. The client folder should now contain a `dist` folder if everything went as expected.
+3. The desktop folder should now contain a `dist` folder if everything went as expected.

 </br></br>